Altinn/altinn-studio-docs/content/app/guides/multi-app-solution/_index.en.md

 A multi-app solution is a way of configuring multiple forms to communicate through API calls.
 The specific communication we will describe in this guide is the creation of a new instance of an application (B) triggered by another application (A).
-A typical scenario would be that an end-user fills out or uploads information in an instance of application A. And when pressing the button to submit the form, an API call is sent to another application, creating a new instance of this form where the answers from application A is a part of the information.
+A typical scenario would be that an end-user fills out or uploads information in an instance of application A. And when pressing the button to submit the form, an API call is sent to another application (B), creating a new instance of this application where the answers from application A is a part of the information.

 ### An integration between the app and Maskinporten might be required